Hoa fees are showing up in more listings, and buyers are starting to count them like a second mortgage

 Utah has one of the lowest rates of drug and alcohol use in the nation.

-Utah ranks second lowest for drug use and has the fourth fewest adult drug users.
+Utah ranks second lowest for drug use and has the fourth fewest adult drug users, according to SAMHSA national survey data.

 The percentage of teen drug users in Utah is the second lowest in the nation.